Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Methodology

-Our camera is an instance of the linear pushbroom model \cite{gupta1997linear}.
-A pushbroom camera is designed to obtain high spectral resolution images by scanning a target $2$D region line by line.
-For each line scan, light first passes through the camera lens, then through a narrow slit situated at the focal plane of the camera, that corresponds to a line of the scene being imaged.
+\textbf{Pushbroom Hyperspectral Camera.} Our camera is an instance of the linear pushbroom model \cite{gupta1997linear}.
+A pushbroom camera is designed to obtain high spectral resolution images by scanning a region-of-interest line-by-line, and is a common method for obtaining remote sensing images.
+For each line scan comprising a full image, light first passes from the scene through the camera lens, then through a narrow slit situated at the focal plane of the camera.